unraid/docs/docs/unraid-os/troubleshooting/diagnostics/capture-diagnostics-and-logs.md

 ```

 :::note
-This script only performs read-only operations and won’t modify any data on your drives.
-However, it's best to schedule the test during idle periods, as it may affect disk I/O and interfere with array performance.
+This script only performs read-only operations and won't modify any data on your drives.
+However, it's best to schedule the test during idle periods, as it may affect disk I/O and interfere with %%array|array%% performance.
 :::

 ---

 ## Persistent logs (syslog server)

 Persistent logs are essential for keeping a record of system events between reboots.
-Unlike standard logs that reset when the system restarts, persistent logs use Unraid's built-in syslog server to ensure you can diagnose crashes or intermittent issues that arise over time.
+Unlike standard logs that reset when the system restarts, persistent logs use Unraid's built-in %%syslog server|syslog-server%% to ensure you can diagnose crashes or intermittent issues that arise over time.

 ### Choosing the right logging method